jkaiser87/VOL3D/README.md

 ```
 ExperimentName = 'EXP'; %set a prefix for the files saved in the script
-colorMapType = 'channel';  % Set to 'channel' to (re)color by channel (set in Script 1), or 'group' if you want to add groupnames from filename
+colorMapType = 'channel';  % Set to 'channel' to (re)color by channel (set in Script 1), or 'group' if you want to add groupnames from filename [unique Groupname needs to be contained within filename to assign Groups to animals]
 colorMap = containers.Map(... % Define the colors and which group they correspond to (by order)
     {'flexTdT', 'GFP'}, ...  % Group or channel names
     {'#DB2B39', '#337054',});  % Corresponding colors (465487=blue, DB2B39=red, 7C8289=gray, 337054=green)
 flipside = 'L'; %if L/R: volumes will all be flipped onto L/R hemisphere
 alpha = 0.1; %transparency for volumes in brain plots
+resolution = 100; % voxelsize for volume estimation (um).
+10 for high resolution, 100 for fast runs (Atlas original is 10)
 ```

-- Run the script (recommended to go by section as you may not need all steps):
+- **Run the script by section and adapt as necessary**
   - **folder setup, Create volumes data**: This always needs to be run to load the volumes into a suitable format for the following steps.
-Will load a previously created file if run the second time to save speed.
-If you want to re-run, set forceRun = true;
+    - Will load a previously created file if run the second time.
+If you want to re-run, set forceRun = true or manually delete `OUT/*_3D_VolumeCalc.mat` (useful when you add more animals, or change the color etc in the main files);
+    - **Output**: This script also creates a CSV file with the min & max coordinate in each [x,y,z] direction as well as the estimated volume size by calculating how many voxel are inside the volume (voxel size depend on resolution).
+Can be found in `OUT/*_MinMax-Axes.csv`
+  - **Plot volumes with brain**: Run this section to create 3D reconstructions within a CCFv3 brain.
+    - `plot_volumes_with_brain(volumes, outDir, ExperimentName, alpha, colorType, plotMode)` function parameters:
+      - *volumes* - structure created in previous step
+      - *outDir, ExperimentName, alpha* - (defined in setup)
+      - *colorType* - can be 'group' or 'channel'.
+      - *plotMode* - can be 0 (plots all available volumes into 1 brain), 1 (split each group into several brains), 2 (split animals into individual brains)
+    - This can also be done on a subset of the data:
+    ```
+    subvolumes = volumes(ismember({volumes.channel}, {'GFP'}));
+    plot_volumes_with_brain(subvolumes, outDir, [ExperimentName,'-GFP'], alpha, 'group',0);
+    ```
+    - **Output**: This script saves
+  - **Calculate overlap between volumes (or subvolumes)**: Run this section, if you want to calculate the estimated overlap between volumes.
+    - This script creates an estimate of volume size (by creating voxel of resolution size) for each volume, as well as

 - **Output:** The script will generate the following:
   - A 3D plot of volumes, either by group, by animal, or combined into one plot.